Fresh, Active Dry & Instant Yeast: Formats, Performance & When to Use Each

 9. Comparison tables

-See data.json for the full machine-readable tables.
+The tables below give the full machine-readable detail.
 The three tables are:

 - table-yeast-formats — Benevia, NG & SF, Fermipan Red, DCL Levure side-by-side on dry matter, shelf life, storage, emulsifiers, allergens, and protein.